btj/ogp-notes/pacman-part2.md

 You will have to submit classes `Direction`, `Dot`, `FoodItem`, `Ghost`, `GhostState`, `Maze`, `MazeDescriptions`, `MazeMap`, `PacMan`, `PowerPellet`, `RegularGhostState`, `Square`, and `VulnerableGhostState`, all of which shall reside in package `pacman`.

+In addition to the methods specified above, you may add any additional methods you deem useful to any of these classes.

 For this Part, you need not write any documentation, except that you shall write complete formal documentation for method `getSize` in class `FoodItem` and its subclasses; make sure to respect behavioral subtyping.

 You also need not submit a test suite.